idslabudec/finite-element-modelling-nervous-system-stimulation/README.md

 # Finite Element Modelling for Biophysical Models of Nervous System Stimulation: Best Practices for Multiscale Adaptive Meshing - Simulation Files

 Welcome to the **Finite Element Modelling for Biophysical Models of Nervous System Stimulation: Best Practices for Multiscale Adaptive Meshing** repository!
-This repository contains simulation files for reproducing the experiments presented in the paper "Finite Element Modelling for Biophysical Models of Nervous System Stimulation: Best Practices for Multiscale Adaptive Meshing".
+This repository contains simulation files forreproducing the experiments presented in the paper "Finite Element Modelling for Biophysical Models of Nervous System Stimulation: Best Practices for Multiscale Adaptive Meshing".
 The models included in this repository simulate the effects of electrical stimulation on:
 - **Thigh Muscle:** Focusing on analysing double derivative errors and their effects on a Hodgkin-Huxley axon model.
 - **Cortical Region:** Focusing on analysing double derivative errors produced by material changes and Multiscaling meshes.